MCPc Responds to Talent Shortfall Impacting NEO Businesses

 We can provide you talent solutions as needed on a prescriptive basis from our team of engineers.
 We can, and do, hire entry-level information technology talent and grow their career’s while they support our clients.
 Our staff retention continues to exceed the national averages.
 Additionally, we manage technical teams on customer sites and deliver measurable outcomes with efficient and effective support of non-core business functions.

 These kinds of results come from our experience in the talent solutions business and our access to the actual talent that is talking with our teams daily.

 The second way MCPc is responding to the shortfall in IT talent is by working with the Cleveland Metropolitan School District and with several universities, including Mercyhurst University, to provide students with “earn while you learn” internships that bridge the talent gap.

 The gap is significant in three sectors in particular — information technology, manufacturing and high-level health care.
-All three sectors are serviced currently by MCPc, with local clients including Timken, Parker Hannifin, University Hospitals, Progressive Insurance and others ranging in size from enterprise to SMB.
+All three sectors are serviced currently by MCPc, with local clients including Timken, Parker Hannifin, and, University Hospitals others ranging in size from enterprise to SMB.